lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/machine_learning.md

 ### Process
 We have training data, often a vector of length k
 Then we create the input matrix by putting together all the training data together, either as columns or rows
+Overfit models will fail when given an outlier input

 ### Logistic Regression
 part of the linear family of classification models. it is a nn without a hidden layer.
 It will find a decision boundary with which to make choices; it will learn what line or plane best separates the data.